weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 }
 ```

-### Vectorizer behavior
+### Property-level settings

-Set property-level vectorizer behavior using the `moduleConfig` section under each property:
+You can set property-level vectorizer behavior using the `moduleConfig` section under each property:

 ```json
 {